Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Experiments

 \subsection{Results}

 \smallbreak

-\textbf{Quantitative results.} The evaluation results are shown in \cref{tab:main_quantitative}, where it can be seen that applying our proposed SOLACE on the T2I flow-matching model SD3.5-M for post-training yields consistent gains across task-specific, image quality, and human preference metrics.
-While improvements in human preference is modest, we observe a considerable improvement in performance on compositional generation (GenEval~\cite{ghosh2023geneval}), text rendering (OCR\cite{cui2025paddleocr}) and CLIPScore~\cite{radford2021learningclip}, almost matching the performance of SD3.5-L in these three metrics, albeit having less than $\frac{1}{3}$ of the parameters (2.5B vs. 7.1B).
-This evidences that the text-to-image generative model's intrinsic confidence is strongly correlated with the success of compositional generation, text rendering and text-image alignment, which are more objective metrics compared to human preferences.
+\textbf{Quantitative results.} Results are shown in \cref{tab:main_quantitative}.
+Applying SOLACE on SD3.5-M yields consistent gains across task-specific, image quality, and human preference metrics.
+While improvements in human preference are modest, we observe substantial gains in compositional generation (GenEval~\cite{ghosh2023geneval}), text rendering (OCR~\cite{cui2025paddleocr}), and CLIPScore~\cite{radford2021learningclip}, nearly matching the performance of SD3.5-L in these metrics despite having less than $\frac{1}{3}$ of the parameters (2.5B vs.\ 8.1B).
+This shows that the model's intrinsic self-confidence is strongly correlated with compositionality, text rendering, and text-image alignment.

-We also analyze the effect of applying SOLACE post-training \textit{after} post-training SD3.5-M on external rewards using Flow-GRPO~\cite{liu2025flowgrpo}.
-The results show that while the performance on the external reward itself is mildly compromised, we consistently gain noticeable improvements across GenEval, OCR and CLIPSCcore, which strengthens our hypothesis that the intrinsic confidence of text-to-image generative model is strongly correlated with with the success of compositional generation, text rendering and text-image alignment.
-In~\cref{fig:flowgrpo_solace}, we provide visual examples of SD3.5-M post-trained with FlowGRPO using PickScore as the external reward, finally post-trained with SOLACE intrinsic self-certainty rewards.
-It shows that integrating SOLACE improves the generative performances even further, evidencing the complementarity of SOLACE and external rewards.
+We also analyze the effect of applying SOLACE \textit{after} post-training SD3.5-M with external rewards via Flow-GRPO~\cite{liu2025flowgrpo}.
+The results show that while performance on the targeted external reward is mildly compromised, we consistently gain improvements across GenEval, OCR, and CLIPScore.
+This strengthens our hypothesis that intrinsic self-confidence is strongly correlated with compositionality, text rendering, and text-image alignment, and that SOLACE alleviates the reward hacking typically seen in external-reward post-training.
+In~\cref{fig:flowgrpo_solace}, we show visual examples of SD3.5-M post-trained with FlowGRPO (PickScore), then further post-trained with SOLACE, showing that the two rewards are complementary.

 \smallbreak